We coordinate educational services for children in our care from 2 to 18 years old.

 - a website providing access to resources and support

-If you’re concerned about a child looked after's progress at school, or the amount of support they are receiving, please get in touch.
+If you’re concerned about a child in care's progress at school, or the amount of support they are receiving, please get in touch.

 Training with the Virtual School